tcquinn/gauge-theory/tangent_spaces.md

 ### Properties

-A bunch of properties follow directly from this definition:
+A number of properties follow directly from this definition:

 (A) $V_p$ is a vector space.
 More precisely, if we impose the obvious rules for addition and scalar multiplication on $V_p$, so that $(v_1 + v_2)(f) = v_1(f) + v_2(f)$ and $(av)(f) = av(f)$, then $V_p$ satisfies all of the axioms of a vector space.